NateXVI/mkscr/README.md

 npx mkscr -l lib.dll -d drawing.dwg -c my-script
 ```

-> Note: `lib.dll` and `drawing.dwg` should be replaced with the actual paths to your DLL and drawing files.
+> Note: `lib.dll` and `drawing.dwg` should be replaced with the actual paths to your DLL and drawing file.
 The program doesn't check if the files exist or if they are valid, but it will resolve relative paths.

 The `-l` flag specifies the DLL file to load on startup.